vladigleba/vladigleba.github.io/posts/prophecy/sunday.md

 > And that day was the preparation, and the sabbath drew on.
 And the women also, which came with him from Galilee, followed after, and beheld the sepulchre, and how his body was laid.
 And they returned, and prepared spices and ointments; and *rested the sabbath day according to the commandment*.
 {% ct 'Luke 23:54-56' %}

+The Bible points out that, since it was the Day of Preparation (Friday) and the Sabbath was about to [begin at sunset](/posts/basics/keeping.md#when-does-the-sabbath-start-and-end), Jesus’ followers were so concerned about keeping the Sabbath that they even stopped their labor of love in preparing the body of their beloved Savior for burial.
+They rested on the Sabbath, as commanded, and returned early on Sunday morning to resume their unfinished work.

 ## What happened on the first day?

 > Now upon the *first day of the week*, very early in the morning, *they came unto the sepulchre*, bringing the spices which they had prepared, and certain others with them.